otavioon/container-workspace/README.md

 Here we describe some common problems that may occur when using the VSCode Dev Container workspace.

+### Failed to initialize NVML: Unknown Error

+When this happens, you may with to rebuild your container.
+Open the command pallete (Control+Shift+P) and select `>Dev Containers: Rebuild Container`.

+ > **NOTE**: When rebuilding the container, all installed packages will be lost, except things stored in the root folder.
+You may need to reinstall all packages.
+It is recommended to put all installations (pip packages, yout packages) inside post_start.sh, a script that will run every time the container is rebuilt.

+If the problem persists, check the next section.

 ### Checking NVIDIA remote container availability